The Late Late Show (American talk show): James Corden (2015–2023)

 On September 8, 2014, CBS announced that James Corden would succeed Ferguson as host on March 23, 2015.
-His show, originally slated to premiere on March 9, 2015, CBS pushed back its premiere to March 23, 2015, in December 2014, in order to use the NCAA basketball tournament as a means of promoting Corden's debut, and prevent a situation where two episodes would be pre-empted during the first week of the tournament.
-Corden's hosting tenure is the first to have a house band (the lack thereof having been a running joke during Ferguson's tenure); Reggie Watts serves as the franchise's first bandleader.
+His show, originally slated to premiere on March 9, 2015, was delayed by CBS to March 23, 2015, in December 2014, in order to use the NCAA basketball tournament as a means of promoting Corden's debut, and prevent a situation where two episodes would be pre-empted during the first week of the tournament.
+Corden's hosting tenure was the first to have a house band (the lack thereof having been a running joke during Ferguson's tenure); Reggie Watts served as the franchise's first and only bandleader.

 David Letterman's contract included the right to control the time slot that follows his and produce the Late Late Show and it was his production company, Worldwide Pants, which selected previous hosts.
 With Letterman's departure, CBS became the sole producer of the show.
-In keeping with customs employed on British chat shows such as The Graham Norton Show, Corden interviews all of the nightly guests at once, opting for a more conversational style and reducing the format's emphasis on U.S. fixtures such as desks and an opening monologue.
-Many of the show's segments, including the recurring "Carpool Karaoke" (where Corden sings with celebrity guests in a car), have become viral videos online, with the show's YouTube channel having the second-highest number of subscribers among all associated with U.S. late-night talk shows.
+In keeping with customs employed on British chat shows such as The Graham Norton Show, Corden interviewed all of the nightly guests at once, opting for a more conversational style and reducing the format's emphasis on U.S. fixtures such as desks and an opening monologue.Raftery, Liz (March 24, 2015).
+"The 5 Best Parts of James Corden's Late Late Show Debut".
+TV Guide.
+Retrieved March 25, 2015.
+Many of the show's segments, including the recurring Carpool Karaoke (where Corden sang with celebrity guests in a car), became viral videos online, with the show's YouTube channel having the second-highest number of subscribers among all associated with American late-night talk shows.

 On April 28, 2022, Corden announced that he would step down as host in 2023, stating that "I always thought I’d do it for five years and then leave, and then I stayed on.
 I’ve really been thinking about it for a long time, thinking whether there might be one more adventure."